How to Measure Customer Loyalty

 You take the number of customers who’ve bought more than once in a period, usually 365 days and divide it by the total number of customers over the same period.

-RFM denotes three concepts: recency, frequency and monetary.
-These are, respectively, how recently did the consumer make a purchase, how often do they purchase and how much do they spend.
+RFM denotes three concepts: recency, frequency, and monetary.
+These are, respectively, how recently the consumer purchases, how often they purchase, and how much they spend.
 RFM represents another way to calculate customer value.